-When buying a plan, the service member chooses a “base amount.”
-This base amount can be as high as 100% of the member's retired pay or as low as $300.
+When electing SBP coverage, the service member chooses a “base amount.”
+This base amount can be as high as 100% of the member's retired pay or any amount down to as low as $300.
 The Plan pays 55% of the selected "base amount" to the beneficiary.
-The cost of the Plan is 6.5% of the base amount.
+For those retiring from active duty the cost of SBP is 6.5% of the base amount; for Guard/Reserve retirees, it's about 10% of the base.
 This premium is deducted from the member's retired pay.

 - Election.
-The service member can opt for former spouse coverage upon divorce by sending the proper form to the Defense Finance and Accounting Service (DFAS).
-But a safer course for the former spouse is to request the court to: 1) require SBP coverage, and 2) send a copy of the order to DFAS.
-This is called a “deemed election.”
-DFAS requires a specific form plus a copy of the divorce decree and the order granting SBP coverage (if outside of the divorce decree).
+The service member can opt for former spouse coverage upon divorce by sending the proper form to the appropriateretired pay center within one year of the divorce.
+But a safer course for the former spouse is to request the court to 1) require SBP coverage, and 2) send a copy of the divorce order and the appropriate form to the retired pay center.
+This is called making a “deemed election.”
 The court must order “former spouse coverage,” not just name the party covered.

 - Deadlines for Notification.
-The deadline for an election by the service member is one year from the divorce.
-DFAS must receive the required form within this one year period.
+The deadline for receipt of an election by the service member is one year from the divorce.
+The retired pay center must receive the required form within this one year period.
 The deadline for a "deemed election" by the former spouse is one year from the date of the order granting SBP coverage.
 When the divorce decree grants coverage, these deadlines are the same.

-An SBP can name only one beneficiary.
+There may only be one adult beneficiary for SBP.
 So the benefit cannot be divided between, for example, a current spouse and a former spouse.
 The benefit is suspended if the former spouse remarries before age 55.
 But the coverage will be reinstated if that remarriage ends with death, divorce or annulment.
-If the service member does not specify a "base amount," then DFAS will deem the base amount to be the full retired pay.
+If the service member does not specify a "base amount," then the pay center will deem the base amount to be the full retired pay.

 Dealing with military pensions in a divorce is complicated.
 Get help from a lawyer who has experience with dividing military retired pay.